Skip to content

 Input Values#

-In Google Cloud Platform there is no such thing like template with parameters, you will need to introduce by yourself in the console the parameters that are declared in our terraform files, so there is a detailed table of all the optional and non-optional parameters.
+In Google Cloud Platform, there is no built-in template with parameters.
+You need to manually enter in the console the parameters declared in our Terraform files, so below is a detailed table of all optional and mandatory parameters.

 Mandatory Parameters#